MATA Trolley: Reopening and resuspension

 Service on the Main Street Line resumed on April 30, 2018.
 The Main Street Line was extended to Memphis Central Station in February 2021.

 On November 3, 2021, MATA announced a plan to test a modern streetcar from San Diego on the Madison Avenue Line, on which rail service has been suspended since 2014.
 MATA acquired the 1988-built Siemens–Duewag U2 light rail vehicle from the San Diego Trolley light rail system in fall 2020, and the car arrived in Memphis in April 2021.
 At that time, the other two lines were forecast to reopen within two years, but as of December 2022 they both remained indefinitely suspended (routes served by buses).
 In September 2021, MATA was predicting that the Riverfront Loop would reopen when three used Birney-replica cars acquired from Memphis in late 2020 were ready to enter service, which at the time was forecast for circa late 2022.
-Service on the Madison Avenue Line was planned to be restored sometime after 2022 after the testing of the Siemens-Duewag U2 LRV on the line is completed and more vehicles are purchased.
+Service on the Madison Avenue Line was planned to be restored sometime after 2022, when testing of the Siemens-Duewag U2 LRV on the line was expected to be completed and more vehicles purchased.